What is Maurice Frydman?

 Life

 Born in 1901 in Kraków to a Polish-Jewish family, Frydman trained as an electrical engineer in Warsaw and Paris and patented several inventions in the early European electrical industry.
-The departure for India in 1935 was professional in its framing — a contract to set up an industrial works in Mysore — but the deeper draw was the advaita literature he had been reading in French translation.
+He left for India in 1935, ostensibly for a contract to set up an industrial works in Mysore.
+The deeper draw was the advaita literature he had been reading in French translation.
 He never returned to Europe.
-He worked in the 1940s alongside Gandhi at the Sevagram ashram on village-republic schemes, helped draft the constitutional model adopted under the Maharaja of Aundh's experiment with elected village government, and was instrumental in the post-1947 framework for the absorption of the princely states into the new Indian republic.
-He took informal sannyāsa in the Ramanasramam orbit in his later years, although he was never a formal renunciate in any classical lineage.
+In the 1940s he worked alongside Gandhi at the Sevagram ashram on village-republic schemes and helped draft the constitutional model adopted under the Maharaja of Aundh’s experiment with elected village government.
+He was involved in the post-1947 integration of princely states into the Indian republic.
+In his later years he took informal sannyāsa in the Ramanasramam orbit, though he was never a formal renunciate in any classical lineage.

 How he met Nisargadatta

-Frydman came to Nisargadatta Maharaj's small Khetwadi loft for the first time in the late 1960s, already deep into Indian spiritual life and in his late sixties.
-He had spent significant time in earlier years at Ramana Maharshi's ashram at Tiruvannamalai, and was on close terms with the broader Advaita Vedānta circle of the period.
-By his own account the advaita recognition Nisargadatta pointed at struck him with a force he had not encountered elsewhere — a remark whose weight is unusual given the company against which he was measuring it.
-The recording project that produced *I Am That* was Frydman's proposal: that a substantial English document of the loft sessions was overdue, and that the scattered notes and partial translations already in circulation were inadequate to what was being transmitted in the satsang form.
+Frydman came to Nisargadatta Maharaj’s small Khetwadi loft for the first time in the late 1960s, already deep into Indian spiritual life and in his late sixties.
+He had spent time at Ramana Maharshi’s ashram at Tiruvannamalai and knew the broader Advaita Vedānta circle of the period.
+By his own account, the recognition Nisargadatta pointed at struck him with a force he had not encountered elsewhere.
+Given the company against which he was measuring it, that is a significant remark.
+The recording project that produced *I Am That* was his proposal: that a substantial English document of the loft sessions was overdue, and that the scattered notes and partial translations in circulation were inadequate to what the satsang transmitted.

 The translation

-The mechanics of the recording were three-way and continuous.
-A seeker would put a question in English, French, German or one of several Indian languages; Frydman or another attendant would render it into Marathi for Nisargadatta; the response in Marathi would be translated back into English and recorded.
+The recording process was three-way.
+A seeker would put a question in English, French, German, or one of several Indian languages.
+Frydman or another attendant would render it into Marathi for Nisargadatta.
+The response came back in Marathi and was recorded.
 Frydman edited the resulting transcripts over several years.
 The two-volume Chetana Press edition appeared in 1973, a year before the first wave of Western visitors arrived in numbers.
 Frydman died in March 1976 in Bombay, two years before the abridged single-volume edition that became the standard reading text was issued.
-The Marathi original survives only as the working notes inside the editorial process — what the world reads as I Am That is, in a strict sense, the English text Frydman shaped, and not a translation in the academic sense.
+The Marathi original survives only as working notes inside the editorial process.
+What the world reads as *I Am That* is, strictly speaking, the English text Frydman shaped.
+It is not a translation in the academic sense.

 His own writings and the Inchagiri line

-Frydman was the translator and arranger of one earlier work in the same lineage: Sant Tukaram's Amrita Anubhava and a small body of prose pieces in English on practical advaita circulating within the Inchagiri Sampradāya orbit.
+Frydman also translated Sant Tukaram’s Amrita Anubhava and produced a small body of English prose on practical advaita circulating within the Inchagiri Sampradāya orbit.
 Neither achieved anything close to the reach of I Am That.
-His own advaita convictions are visible inside the editorial decisions in the dialogues — particular phrasings, the choice of which exchanges to include and at what length, the prefatorial framing — and have been flagged by careful readers as a shaping influence on the English text that contemporary readers tend to treat as Nisargadatta's words simpliciter.
+His own advaita convictions are visible in the editorial decisions: the particular phrasings, the choice of which exchanges to include and at what length, the prefatorial framing.
+Careful readers have flagged these as a shaping influence on the English text that contemporary readers tend to treat as Nisargadatta’s words without qualification.
 The line between teacher and editor is thinner in the book than its reception assumes.

 What survives

-Frydman's name is largely absent from the contemporary non-duality discourse the book has produced.
-The teaching is attributed to Nisargadatta; the volume is read as direct transmission.
-The structural fact that the dialogues are an edited transcript through an editor with his own substantial spiritual formation has receded into the background of the book's reception.
-His other work — the years with Gandhi, the constitutional engineering at Aundh, the electrical patents — has receded further.
-What survives, in a usable sense, is a single edited English-language volume that the post-1970s Western advaita lineage rests on more directly than on any other single document, and the structural reminder that the document is a translation-and-edit rather than a stenographic record.
-Reading I Am That without Frydman in mind is the contemporary norm; reading it with him in mind is closer to what the book actually is.
+Frydman’s name is largely absent from the contemporary non-duality discourse the book has produced.
+The teaching is attributed to Nisargadatta and the volume is read as direct transmission.
+The structural fact that the dialogues are an edited transcript, shaped by an editor with his own substantial spiritual formation, has receded into the background of the book’s reception.
+His other work, the years with Gandhi, the constitutional engineering at Aundh, the electrical patents, has receded further.
+What survives is a single edited English-language volume that the post-1970s Western advaita lineage rests on more directly than on any other single document.
+Reading *I Am That* without Frydman in mind is the contemporary norm.
+Reading it with him in mind is closer to what the book actually is.